Nondukishor/interview-guide/interview-preparation.md

 Kafka servers that store and manage data.
 A Kafka cluster consists of multiple brokers.

 **What is offset and partition in kafka**

 Each topic is split into partitions.
 Each message in a partition has a unique offset, which acts as a sequence identifier.

+**What Vertical Scaling?**

+Vertical scaling, also known as scaling up, involves upgrading the existing hardware or resources of a single machine to handle more load.
+This could mean increasing the server's CPU, RAM, storage, or network capacity.

+**What is horizontal Scaling?**
+Horizontal scaling, also known as scaling out, involves adding more machines or nodes to a system to distribute the load.
+This means increasing the number of servers or instances to handle more traffic or data.